tripsnek/tmf/README.md

 npm install @tripsnek/tmf
 ```

-For visual model editing, install the VSCode extension:
+[Optonal] For visual model editing, install the VSCode extension:
 1. Open VSCode
 2. Search for "TMF Ecore Editor" in extensions
 3. Install the extension